aodhgan/closest-number/onchain/README.md

 # HotColdGame Contract

 A lightweight on-chain companion for the hot–cold enclave lottery.
-The contract collects per-guess buy-ins, lets the coordinator adjust pricing as guesses heat up, and pays the full pot to the first winner recorded by the enclave.
+The contract collects per-guess buy-ins, lets the TEE coordinator adjust pricing as guesses heat up, and pays the full pot to the first winner recorded by the enclave.

 ## Overview
 - **payForGuess**: Players prepay the current buy-in before submitting their off-chain guess.
-- **updateBuyIn**: The owner (expected to be the enclave key or its controller) can raise/lower the buy-in for the active round.
+- **updateBuyIn**: The TEE controller can raise/lower the buy-in for the active round.
 - **settleWinner**: Pays the entire pot to the provided winner and closes the round.
 - **startNextRound**: Opens a fresh round after the active one is closed or settled.
 - **closeActiveRound + withdrawIdle**: Emergency controls to pause payouts and recover idle funds without touching an active pot.